 - A VPN can help protect against malware.

-- Security software is the backbone of a good defence – as long as the user keeps their program fully up to date with the latest virus signatures – but it doesn’t offer 100% protection.
+- Security software is the backbone of a good defense – as long as the user keeps their program fully up to date with the latest virus signatures – but it doesn’t offer 100% protection.
 The time it takes security vendors to block new threats is ever shortening but it is still a game of catch-up nonetheless.

-- Therefore, it is essential that you also keep your other software fully patched and up to date and, more crucially, the importance of making regular backups cannot be emphasised enough.
+- Therefore, it is essential that you also keep your other software fully patched and up to date and, more crucially, the importance of making regular backups cannot be emphasized enough.
 Nor can the need to test those backups to ensure that they have worked.

 - For those of you working in a business environment it is also worth pointing out the value of training your staff so that they are aware of the risks.
 A general level of security awareness should guide them away from the more obviously risky activities that could lead ransomware onto your system.